 Utilize the power of off-Amazon advertising.
 Create informative blog posts that discuss how your product can help others.
 Set up accounts on different social media platforms and make some noise there by using catchy hashtags and intriguing posts about your product.

-Don't take for granted the importance of the Amazon PPC campaign.
-Remember that you need to rank first your newly-minted product as per Amazon A10's standards.
-However, PPC campaigns aren't free, so you have to allocate a specific budget for it.
-You may start at Sponsored Brands, Stores, Posts, and Amazon Live to start building your brand and connecting with online shoppers.
+Don’t take for granted the importance of the Amazon PPC campaign.
+Remember that you need to rank first your newly-minted product as per Amazon A10’s standards.
+However, PPC campaigns aren’t free, so you have to allocate a specific budget for it.
+You may start at Sponsored Brands, Stores, Posts, and Amazon Live to start building your brand and connecting with online shoppers and can increase live online shopping of your products.

 Amazon will take down your seller account if you use “black hat” tactics such as incentivized reviews.
 To get organic reviews, you may try using the Amazon Early Reviewer Program for a fee of $60.
 There is also a “Request a Review” button where you can politely ask a customer to leave a review.